Thapsamit/internshipNotes/README.md

 - Create a .github folder in project root directory
 - create workflows folder
 - create yml file like node.yml
+- to remove watch mode which means the script that run always
+- strategy means like to check the code need to run on node 16 or 14 etc

 ### name.yml file content